 - It was ruining my social life.

 For three months, I was an absolute monster.
 I was rude to my roommate, my friends, and my then-boyfriend for no reason at all.
 I gained weight, my acne went wild, my legs itched nonstop and my mood was all over the place.
 I was struggling, and I loathed myself.
-I would take the pills here and there to try to get my normal self back, but every time I’d try to stop again, the same thing would happen.
+I would take the pills here and there to try to get my normal self back but every time I’d try to stop again, the same thing would happen.
 I did eventually rid my system of the pills altogether, but I don’t think I was really myself again until that summer.

 Fast forward to last year, September or October 2017.
 At this point, I’m a year and a few months out of the kidney surgery that my urologist hoped might solve all of my problems.
 It did not.
 I somehow have more problems.
 Aside from developing fun, new symptoms, I’ve also spent the last two years coming to understand how to manage the anxiety that, as it turns out, really is a part of me.
 I’ve read a fair amount of fantastic self-help articles and even started opening up to a few close friends about everything.
-This time last year, I remember being excited to see a rheumatologist for the first time in a long time, and full of hope that she would recognize the connections between every strange thing my body does.
+This time last year, I remember being excited to see a rheumatologist for the first time in a long time, feeling full of hope that she would recognize the connections between every strange thing my body does.
 You see, doctors are often telling me they haven’t found anything as if it’s good news.
 When you know something is there, you want them to diagnose you!
 Only when you acknowledge the problem can you address it the way it needs to be addressed, and I just want to know how to be good to myself.

 I waltzed into the rheumatologist’s office very, very prepared.
 I’m the nerdiest patient she’s ever seen.
 I have lists, I have dates, I have everything she might possibly need.
 And it went something like this: